fabianschwab/fabianschwab/development.md

 # Create new ssh key if necessary
 ssh-keygen -t rsa
 # Keep default name and enter passphrase

-# Add the ssh key  so that no prompt for passphrase is showing up every time the ssh key is used
-ssh-add .ssh/id_rsa
 ```

 Add SSH Key to  [GitHub](https://github.com/settings/ssh/new)